WildCodeSchool/purple-php-2109-project3-skillswap/README.md

 3. Run `symfony server:start` to launch your local php web server
 4. Run `yarn run dev --watch` to launch your local server for assets

+==> " A special user with an administrator role can be created.
+Ask us how to get this role. "

 ### Testing

 1. Run `php ./vendor/bin/phpcs` to launch PHP code sniffer